evnbr/bindery/docs/docs.md

 }),
 {% endhighlight %}

+- `selector:` Which elements the rule should be applied to.
+- `render:` A function that takes an element and number, and returns the footnote for that element.
+This footnote will be inserted at the bottom of the flow area.
+- `replace:` A function that takes the selected element and number, and returns an new element with a footnote indicator.
+By default, Bindery will simply insert the number as a superscript after the original element. `Optional`

 ##### `FullBleedPage`
 Removes the selected element from the ordinary flow of the book and places it on its own page.
 Good for displaying figures and imagery.
 You can use CSS to do your own layout on this page— `width: 100%; height: 100%` will fill the whole bleed area.
 - `selector:` Which elements the rule should be applied to.
-- `continue:` Where to resume the book flow after adding the full bleed page
+- `continue:` Where to resume the book flow after adding the full bleed page. `Optional`
-  - `'same'` `default` Continues back where the element was, so there's not a blank gap before the page.
-Note that this usually results in a different order than your original markup
+  - `'same'` `default` Continues on the previous page where the element would have been.
+This will fill the remainder of that page, avoiding a gap, though note that it results in a different order than your original markup.
   - `'next'` Continues on a new page
   - `'left'` Continues on the next left page, inserting another page when appropriate
   - `'right'` Continues on the next right page, inserting another page when appropriate
-- `rotate:` Optionally add a rotation the full-bleed content
+- `rotate:` Add a rotation the full-bleed content. `Optional`
   - `'none'` `default`
   - `'clockwise'` The top will become the left edge
   - `'counterclockwise'` The top will become the right edge